bobby285271/nonemast/README.md

-This fork includes various changes:

-- Hardcode various paths, including Nixpkgs dir.
-- Prefer direct comparison on github.com.
-- Support custom base commit.
-- Support viewing commits on github.com.
+# Not Nearly Enough Masking Tape

+This is bobby285271's nonemast fork, see the `NEWS.bobby285271` file for what is changed in this fork.

-Some changes are really opinionated and are not for others, you shouldn't use this fork if you are not bobby285271.
+**Some changes are really opinionated / untested and are not for others, you shouldn't use this fork if you are not bobby285271.**

 Original README:

 ------

-# Not Nearly Enough Masking Tape

 This is a tool for reviewing large Nixpkgs pull requests such as GNOME updates.
 All review information are tracked in commit messages.